User Guide — Patient Risk Adjustment and the Diagnosis Gaps Dashboard

 -

-Non-CMS-HCC diagnosis gaps are not marked as closed in the Patient Risk dashboard; instead, when an ICD-10 code for a non-CMS-HCC gap is seen on a claim, the condition category is marked as appearing on the claim ("APPEAREDONCLAIM" status) and the non-CMS-HCC gap no longer appears in the Patient Risk dashboard.
+Non-CMS-HCC diagnosis gaps are not marked as closed in the Addressed tab of the Diagnosis Gaps dashboard; instead, when an ICD-10 code for a non-CMS-HCC gap is seen on a claim, the condition category is marked as appearing on the claim ("APPEAREDONCLAIM" status) and the non-CMS-HCC gap no longer appears in the Diagnosis Gaps dashboard.

 The CMS-HCC risk adjustment model is used to predict a patient's healthcare costs.
 A risk score is calculated annually for each patient based on a combination of demographic, interaction and condition count variables and the risk adjustment factor for the diagnosis codes submitted on claims.
 Payers use these scores to determine reimbursement under a variety of risk-based contracts.